DataONEorg/Education/githubdirect.md

 # Edit or fork content for your own use
-## Select one of the buttons below to open the appropriate GitHub repository:
+## Select one of the buttons below to open the appropriate GitHub repository folder:
 <br/>

 <div>